Sales Tax Audits and Sales Tax Audit Defense

 The CPA should be authorized under a Power of Attorney to speak with the auditor for the tax matters and the years in question.

 During the examination, the auditor will compare the sales tax returns with the books and records of the business.
-Expect the auditor to look at bank records, QuickBooks files, point of sale records (POS), and federal and state income tax returns.
+Expect the auditor to look at all appropriate documentation, such as:

 The responsibility is on the taxpayers (and their CPA or tax professional) to provide documentation to the auditor that demonstrates that the sales taxes were properly paid.
 Business should ensure that they retain this documentation in their files in the event of an audit.